 GUL Insurance at 70-Years-Old

 We can assume that all the rates at age 70 are going to be higher than the rates at our 60-year-old starting point unless a rate has been locked in for a set term.
-At 70, it can seem daunting to coverage.
+At 70, the cost for coverage can seem daunting.
 Knowing what the costs could look is probably helpful.

 Here are some examples of monthly premiums for a 70-years-old at preferred rates.